containers/qm/docs/devel/experimental/SUBPACKAGES.md

 ### Modularity

 - No configuration change, no typo or distribution rebuild/update.
-- Just dnf install/remove from the tradicional rpm schema.
+- Just dnf install/remove from the traditional rpm schema.

 ### Customizability